bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Faction/STRSM_OCL_Faction-Relations.md

 The overall influence of a Faction throughout the forge.
 Also, how a Faction relates to another in their Relationships and what Rumors have been heard through your adventures through the Forge.

 ## Oracle: Faction Relationship
-This oracle can be used to replace the one provided on [[OCL_Faction-Relations#Oracle Faction Relationship|Faction Relationship Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Faction-Relations#Oracle Faction Relationship|Faction Relationship Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > When you have a question about the relationship of one faction to another, use this table.
 The result is the commonly understood connection between those factions.
 Further investigations or events may reveal a deeper or alternate truth. ^guidance-STRSM-OCL-OclFactionRelationship